 geom_lexis()

-#> Warning: Removed 1 rows containing non-finite values (`stat_lexis()`).
+#> Warning: Removed 1 row containing non-finite outside the scale range (`stat_lexis()`).

 # Ideally, `x` values should be increasing, unlike